Unfinished Wooden Shutters

 Measurement side to side of the window opening according to our measuring instructions.

 Vertical sides of the window opening.
-This area will be used to attach a shutter unit using either the INJ or INH mounting methods.
+This area will be used to attach a shutter unit using either the INJ or INH installation methods.